RYthaGOD/agentburn/AI_BOT_INTEGRATION_GUIDE.md

 ## Troubleshooting

 **Bot not executing:**
-- Check logs for "⚠️ WARNING: fetchTrendingPumpFunTokens() is not implemented"
-- Verify XAI_API_KEY is set in environment secrets
+- ✅ Market data: DexScreener integrated
+- ✅ AI analysis: Groq configured
-- Ensure `aiBotEnabled: true` for the project
+- Ensure `aiBotEnabled: true` for your project
+- Check that scheduler is enabled (disabled in development mode)

 **No tokens found:**
 - Verify API endpoint is returning data (test in browser/Postman)